fblbleng/pre_processing_scRNAseq/README.md

-# pre_processing_Rapsody
+# pre_processing_QC
-Pre-proccesing Workflow for Rapsody scRNAseq data
+Pre-proccesing Workflow and QC for scRNAseq data